jdsteinbach/lifebuilders/src/parables/2-mustard.md

 ## A Big Tree

-This is a very low-word-count parable.
-It focuses on one seed (mustard) and one characteristic of that seed (outsized growth).
 The plant is probably black mustard.
-Its seeds are so tiny that it would take ~700 sides to balance a single paper clip in a scale; for a closer comparison, it'd take ~300 mustard seeds to match a dry corn kernel.
+Its seeds are so tiny that it would take ~700 seeds to balance a single paper clip in a scale; for a closer comparison, it'd take ~300 mustard seeds to match a dry corn kernel.

 That tiny size is important.
-Perhaps it's not precisely black mustard Jesus is imagining, but the heart of the parable is about the unexpected size change.
+Perhaps it's not precisely black mustard Jesus is imagining, but the weight of this comparison is about the unexpected size change.
 Something really tiny defies all reasonable expectations and grows really big.
 Matthew & Luke vary a bit on wording how large the plant grows (calling it a "tree"), but Mark uses the most precise language: he says it becomes the largest vegetable.
-Matthew and Luke aren't "wrong" _per se_, just like Jesus isn't "wrong" to use superlative language like "smallest" / "largest" - this is figurative language and hyperbole is perfectly fine.
+Matthew and Luke aren't "wrong" _per se_, just like Jesus isn't "wrong" to use superlative language like "smallest" and "greatest" - this is figurative language and hyperbole is perfectly fine.
+(Side note, when we get into the OT background passages shortly, we'll see why the word "tree" is important, despite it not being horticulturally precise.)

 Consider what this comparison is revealing about the origin story of the kingdom of God.
 Though the kingdom will eventually become a huge haven, are there any ways we could see its inception as a mustard seed?
 Small, seemingly insignificant, nearly invisible, thoroughly unimpressive.